-Under our Corporate Governance Guidelines, a majority of our Directors must be "independent" as defined by the rules of NASDAQ.
-Each Committee's charter requires its members to be independent as defined by NASDAQ rules.
+Under our Corporate Governance Guidelines, at least a majority of our Directors must be "independent" as defined by the rules of NASDAQ.
+The Finance Committee's charter requires that at least a majority of its members be independent, and each other Committee's charter requires all of its members to be independent.
 Additional independence criteria are also required to be satisfied by Directors serving on the Audit Committee and the Compensation Committee, as follows:

-- Under the Audit Committee charter, each Audit Committee member is also required to satisfy the independence criteria set forth in Rule 10A-3(b)(1) under the Securities Exchange Act of 1934, as amended (Exchange Act); and - Under the Compensation Committee charter, each Compensation Committee member is also required to satisfy the heightened independence standard described in NASDAQ Rule 5605(d)(2)(A) and to qualify as a "non-employee director" pursuant to Rule 16b-3 under the Exchange Act.
+- Under the Audit Committee charter, each Audit Committee member is also required to satisfy the independence criteria set forth in Rule 10A-3(b)(1) under the Securities Exchange Act of 1934, as amended (Exchange Act); and - · Under the Compensation Committee charter, each Compensation Committee member is also required to satisfy the heightened independence standard described in NASDAQ Rule 5605(d)(2)(A) and to qualify as a "non-employee director" pursuant to Rule 16b-3 under the Exchange Act and an "outside director" within the meaning of Section 162(m) of the Internal Revenue Code of 1986 (the Code).

 The Board, in consultation with the Nominating and Governance Committee, determines the independence of each Director.
-In February 2020, the Board determined that:
+In February 2021, the Board determined that:

-- Each of the Directors other than Mr. Mazelsky, our President and CEO, and Mr. Ayers, our Senior Advisor and former President and CEO, is independent under NASDAQ rules; - Each Audit Committee member satisfies the independence criteria of Rule 10A-3(b)(1) under the Exchange Act; and

-• After taking into consideration the applicable factors, each Compensation Committee member satisfies the independence criteria of NASDAQ rules and qualifies as a "non-employee director" pursuant to Rule 16b-3 under the Exchange Act and an "outside director" within the meaning of 162(m) of the Code.
+- · Each of the Directors other than Mr. Mazelsky, our President and CEO, and Mr. Ayers, our Senior Advisor and former President and CEO, is independent under NASDAQ rules; - Each Audit Committee member satisfies the independence criteria of Rule 10A-3(b)(1) under the Exchange Act; and - · After taking into consideration the applicable factors, each Compensation Committee member satisfies the independence criteria of NASDAQ rules and qualifies as a "non-employee director" pursuant to Rule 16b-3 under the Exchange Act and an "outside director" within the meaning of Section 162(m) of the Code.

 In determining Dr. Vandebroek's independence, the Nominating and Governance Committee considered one relationship involving Dr. Vandebroek.
 Specifically, the Nominating and Governance Committee considered the fact that Dr. Vandebroek served as Vice President, Emerging Technologies of IBM, a provider of software licenses and software consulting and other related services for the Company, from August 2018 to August 2019 and previously served as Chief Operating Officer of IBM Research, the corporate research lab of IBM, from January 2017 to August 2018.
-In reviewing this relationship, the Nominating and Governance Committee considered several factors, including among other things:
+The Nominating and Governance Committee considered several factors, including among other things the following factors:

-- The fact that the Company's relationship with IBM predated Dr. Vandebroek joining IBM; - That Dr. Vandebroek did not participate in the negotiation of any transactions by the Company with IBM for its services to the Company; - That such services were provided by IBM on arm's length terms and conditions and in the ordinary course of business; and - That the services provided by IBM are routine and limited in scope (the Company paid IBM approximately \$19,600 in 2017, \$8,500 in 2018 and \$3,080 in 2019 for software licenses and related services).
+- The Company's relationship with IBM predated Dr. Vandebroek joining IBM; - Dr. Vandebroek did not participate in the negotiation of the terms of any transactions between IBM and the Company; - Services were provided by IBM on arm's length terms and conditions and in the ordinary course of business; and - The services provided by IBM are routine and limited in scope (the Company paid IBM approximately \$8,500 in 2018, \$3,080 in 2019 and \$0 in 2020 for software licenses and related services).